TV Tropes Needs Your Help

 Unwinnable Training Simulation

-Our hero is executing an impossible mission.
+is executing an impossible mission.
 It's full of action and adventure, and he gets to show off how heroic he is, but at the last minute, something unexpected goes badly — often ridiculously so

 Computer, end program.